GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 date: 2020-07-30
 updated: 2020-07-30
 description: |
-  Learn about how different components can be used to render web content inside Android apps.
+  Learn how different components can be used to render web content inside Android apps.
 tags:
   - android
 ---

-## Web on Android

 The Android platform has been around for more than ten years, and since its early days it has had great support for the Web.
 It shipped with WebView, a component that allows developers to use the